kavingray/wp-ui/readme.txt

 == Frequently Asked Questions ==

-= Up-to-date FAQ =
+= Where can i find recent & up-to-date FAQ? =

 Can be found [here](http://kav.in/projects/plugins/blog/wp-ui-faq).

-= Where can i check out the custom CSS3 styles? =
+= Where can i demo the custom CSS3 styles? =

 Demo with the *style switcher* can be found [here](http://kav.in/projects/plugins/wp-ui).

 = What if i have Javascript disabled? =

-All the code will degrade gracefully when javascript is disabled.
+All the code will **degrade gracefully** when javascript is disabled.
 Try disabling the Javascript in your browser to take look.

 = Can i use all the available jQuery UI themes? =

 Yes.
-Just enter the name of jQuery UI theme as value to the wptabs style argument.
+Just enter the name of jQuery UI theme as value to the shortcode [wptabs] style argument.

 = Why aren't my tabs working? / Why are some of my shortcodes not getting parsed? =